-4 CONCLUSION
+4 CONCLUSIONS

-Timer based Automatic Family Drip System (FDS) is observed to be user friendly, economical and cost effective as compared with conventional hose irrigation for farming on terraces in cities.
+Timer-based Automatic Family Drip System (FDS) is observed to be user-friendly, economical and cost effective as compared TO conventional hose irrigation for farming on roof-tops in cities.
 An average 37.70 % increase in yield was obtained against 6.41 t/ha-cm water use efficiency.
-Water savings to the tune of 50% was observed for drip irrigation by avoiding the wetting of terrace with overrun water loss.
-Time savings, low energy consumption and low pressure low cost DIS had been widely accepted among urban farmers to promote vegetable cultivation in their own houses.
+Water savings to the tune of 50% was observed with drip irrigation by avoiding the wetting of terrace with over-run water loss.
+Time savings, low energy consumption and low-pressure low cost DIS had been widely accepted among urban farmers to promote vegetable cultivation in their own houses.

 REFERENCES